-Sexual abuse is never the victim’s fault.
+Sexual trauma is never the victim’s fault.
 Nevertheless, the majority of survivors are ashamed and avoid parts of themselves that hold memories of what happened.
 Feelings of low self-worth lead some to self-isolate, and many never are truly open about who they are or their histories of abuse.
-These reactions to sexual abuse are the result of being scapegoated.
-The consequences are profound.
-How many of us haven’t gone for our dreams because of fear our secret will be discovered?
+These reactions to sexual trauma are the result of being scapegoated.
+And the consequences are profound.
+How many of us haven’t gone for our dreams in part because of fear our secret will be discovered?
 How many of us fear drawing attention to ourselves will lead to further scapegoating?
 We find ourselves settling for the shadows when we crave the light.

 I haven’t found trauma-focused therapies particularly helpful with overcoming the effects of scapegoating, the remedy of which is regaining a sense of belonging.
 For those who suffer shame and alienation, social trust doesn’t come easily.
 Certainly, it is necessary to make efforts to find people and places where you are willing to risk being authentic and trust others.
 But when scapegoated, carrying the burden of shame, there is also the need to overcome the alienation that exists within oneself.
 Gaining an inner sense of wholeness and belonging is one of the rewards of CG Jung’s spiritually-oriented individuation process.

 The power of spirituality is found in the ability to transcend states of fragmentation and alienation that separate us from our souls and the world.
 Fundamentally, the feeling of belonging to unus mundus (the one world) and connected to one’s soul are the same thing.
 When we feel we have found our deep connection with all life, or with a god, we also feel the presence of soul (for some, the ‘inner child’).